matheuspb/rainbow-eta/README.txt

-other files under this directory are: rainbow-{genkey,sign,verify}.c - source file for testing programs
+other files under this directory are: rainbow-{genkey,sign,verify}.c - source file for testing programs rainbow-eta-ref.patch          - minimal patch to be applied on top of the
+                                 original implementation obtained from NIST

 The single algorithms rainbow-genkey, rainbow-sign and rainbow-verify are used